Agentic Episodic Control: The AEC Framework

-At each timestep $t$, the agent observes the current state $s_t$ from the environment and stores the corresponding state embedding $\phi(s_t)$, the taken action $a_t$, and the received reward $r_t$ into an episodic data buffer.
-Only after the episode ends is $\hat{Q}$ computed based on the collected data, and the episodic memory is then updated accordingly (Figure~\ref{fig:update_memory}).
-We employ exact matching through $k$-nearest neighbors (KNN) search to identify similar memories, as our encoding process naturally clusters semantically similar states.
-For novel state-action pairs, we add new entries to the memory table with their corresponding keys and values.
-For existing pairs, we update their values by taking the maximum between the stored value and the future return obtained in the current episode.
+At each timestep $t$, the agent observes the current state $s_t$ and stores the corresponding state embedding $\mathbf{z}(s_t)$, the taken action $a$, and the received reward $r$ in an episodic data buffer.
+Only after the episode ends is $\hat{Q}$ computed based on the collected data, and the episodic memory is then updated accordingly.
+We insert new entries for unseen states, and update existing ones only if the current return exceeds the stored value.